 Alternately, the guide can be accessed at VOS Staff Guide Chapter 27: Manage Visitors Virtual One-Stop.

+LF: Workforce Solutions Office staff may track customer interactions in Greeter using:

+kiosk data entry for individual customers; or

+the CheckInsImport template for mass entry of customer visits.

+LF: Boards may use the CheckInsImport template to document in-person and virtual customer interactions in Greeter when Greeter kiosks are unavailable or not desired.
+Circumstances under which a Board may choose to track in-person interactions using the template may include, but are not limited to:

+off-site job fair;

+delivery of RESEA at a library or another site; or

+during Greeter or related system interruption.

 NLF: Boards must be aware that the Greeter State-Level Defaults, as listed in Attachment 1, have been updated to include the following visit reasons:

 In-Person Services